2020 Draft Grades: Bears' draft class earns high marks from NFL.com

 The Bears' first-round pick this year was held by the Raiders as part of the deal for sackmaster Khalil Mack.
 They found a talented tight end in Kmet (whom I like more than most), though the pick gives them an absurd amount of depth at the position.
 Johnson was a good pick later in the second round, as well.
 Gipson is an underrated player who offered solid value in the fifth round.
 Vildor has many fans across the league.
 Hambright is an intriguing prospect with great upside for a seventh-round pick.

-It's hard to argue with a draft class that has this much potential.
-One might say that Pace should've rolled the dice on Oklahoma quarterback Jalen Hurts in the second round, but as is the case with every draft year, we won't know whether or not that was a mistake until several years from now.
+It's hard to argue with a draft class that has as much potential as the Bears'.
+One could argue Pace should've rolled the dice on Oklahoma quarterback Jalen Hurts in the second round, but as is the case with every draft year, we won't know whether that was truly a mistake until several years from now.

 Until then, the Bears' roster definitely improved as they embark on a season with playoff aspirations.